Quillichew ER Dosage

 The information at Drugs.com is not a substitute for medical advice.
 Always consult your doctor or pharmacist.

-Prior to treating pediatric patients and adults with CNS stimulants including QuilliChew ER, assess for the presence of cardiac disease (i.e., perform a careful history, family history of sudden death or ventricular arrhythmia, and physical exam) [see Warnings and Precautions (5.2)].
+Prior to treating children, adolescents, and adults with CNS stimulants including QuilliChew ER, assess for the presence of cardiac disease (i.e., perform a careful history, family history of sudden death or ventricular arrhythmia, and physical exam) [see Warnings and Precautions (5.2)].

 General Dosing Information

 The recommended starting dose of QuilliChew ER for patients 6 years and above is 20 mg once daily orally in the morning.
 The dose may be titrated up or down weekly in increments of 10 mg, 15 mg or 20 mg.
 The 10 mg and 15 mg doses can each be achieved by breaking in half the functionally scored 20 mg and 30 mg tablets, respectively.
-The dose should be individualized according to the treatment needs and responses of the patient.
 Daily doses above 60 mg have not been studied and are not recommended.
+As with any CNS stimulant, during titration of QuilliChew ER, the prescribed dose should be adjusted, if necessary, until a well-tolerated, therapeutic dose is achieved.

 Switching from other Methylphenidate Products